He Spent Almost 20 Years Funding The Racist Right. It Finally Paid Off.

 But some observers still see a connection, at least on the level of political philosophy.
 “I would say that Trump’s vision of America has been narrowed to focus on and to reflect the ideas of Bannon and Regnery,” said Chip Berlet, a journalist and historian of extreme right-wing movements in the United States.

-MacDonald, the Occidental Quarterly publisher who churns out academic sounding tracts, says the credit all goes back to Regnery, without whom there would have been no Charles Martel Society, no Occidental Quarterly and no Washington Summit Publishers, a publishing house run by Spencer that specializes in white nationalist and far-right books.
+MacDonald, the Occidental Quarterly publisher who churns out academic-sounding tracts, says the credit all goes back to Regnery, without whom there would have been no Charles Martel Society, no Occidental Quarterly, and no Washington Summit Publishers, a publishing house run by Spencer that specializes in white nationalist and far-right books.
 And there would have been no National Policy Institute, the institutional home of the alt-right — “of course not,” Spencer agrees.
 Without those organizations, the alt-right as we know it might not have come into being, and the racialized politics it broadcasts might never have found such a powerful megaphone.

 Regnery himself is understated in describing his role in the birth of a movement.
-“I wouldn’t say proud, but it’s an expression of attitude that has blossomed in the last ten years, twelve years.” he says.
+“I wouldn’t say proud, but it’s an expression of attitude that has blossomed in the last 10 years, 12 years.” he says.
 “I had a hand in it.”

 Asked if that expression of attitude has been destructive, he thinks, then replies, “Yeah, but destructive — you know how it is — creative destruction.” ●